 Specialisng in graphics and tailoring, it was one area where I felt I had more experience and control than my better half.

 Navy was dictated to me by my future wife as the suits needed to compliment the bridesmaids and floral décor/graphic.
-I knew I wanted to stand out from the bestmen (Of which I had 2 of) and ushers (4) and to be viewed “an upgrade” to rest of the groomsmen.
-Due to time, logistics and budget constraints the option to hire the bestmen and ushers suits was a practical solution, with a 3 pieces fitted suit the preferred choice, complimented with dark tan brogues and pink accessories.
-To distinguish the bestmen from the ushers a pocket watch accessory was added.
-For my suit I went that extra mile, and opted to make my own, choosing a wonderful Dugdale Royal Blue flannel cloth, that looked deep in colour with low light and more vibrant in sun light.
-Still a 3 piece suit, I opted for peak lapels over the notched hire versions, detailed edge stitching, flash cuffs, slanted pockets and contrast lower button holes.
-I was after a semi formal look, but still very smart and figure enhancing.
-The lining I designed and printed on a polyester twill, combining the floral graphic from the invitations, bouquets, a drawing of my 1907 vintage Singer sewing machine and contemporary colour blocking to give a masculine touch to the otherwise femine aesthetic.
+I knew I wanted to stand out from the best man (Of which I had 2 of) and ushers (4) and to be viewed “an upgrade” to rest of the groomsmen.
+Due to time, logistics and budget constraints the option to hire the best man and ushers suits was a practical solution, with a 3 pieces fitted to suit the preferred choice, complemented with dark tan brogues and pink accessories.
+To distinguish the best man from the ushers a pocket watch accessory was added.
+For my suit I went that extra mile, and opted to make my own, choosing a wonderful Dugdale Royal Blue flannel cloth, that looked deep in colour with low light and more vibrant in sunlight.
+Still a 3 piece suit, I opted for peak lapels over the notched hire versions, detailed edge stitching, flash cuffs, slanted pockets and contrast lower buttonholes.
+I was after a semi-formal look, but still very smart and figure-enhancing.
+The lining I designed and printed on a polyester twill, combining the floral graphic from the invitations, bouquets, a drawing of my 1907 vintage Singer sewing machine and contemporary colour blocking to give a masculine touch to the otherwise feminine aesthetic.

 As my wife to be had difficulties finding the right pink for the flowers and bridesmaids, I decided to play safe and vary the colour blocking in the hope that the range of colours worked with her final decision, even if only one of the colours matched.